L.O.C. (rapper): Biography

 L.O.C.'s fifth album "Libertiner" was released in 2011 and won "Danish Urban Release of The Year" at Danish Music Awards 2011.
 "Libertiner" was also in the top ten of the most sold albums in Denmark in 2011.

 In 2011, L.O.C. was one of the judges in TV2's adaptation of the music competition Voice.
 He coached Kim Wagner, who won the contest.
 He was furthermore also a judge in season two of the same program.

 In 2012, L.O.C. created his own record company SGMD, which is an acronym for "SelvGjortMillionærDrøm" (SelfMadeMillionaireDream) and started a cooperative deal with the telecommunications company TDC A/S, which distributed and promoted his sixth album "Prestige, Paranoia, Persona Vol. 1".
 The album was put up for free download the first five weeks and on was downloaded over 100,000 times on the release date alone.
 On 1 October 2012, L.O.C.'s seventh album, "Prestige, Paranoia, Persona Vol. 2" was released in cooperation with Danish Red Cross whom received all profits from the sales.

 Private life

-Since 2008, L.O.C. has been in a relationship with Danish actor and TV-host Cristiane Schaumburg-Müller and were married on 22 December 2012 at Valdemars Castle in Denmark.
+Since 2008, L.O.C. has been in a relationship with Danish actor and TV-host Cristiane Schaumburg-Müller; they were married on 22 December 2012 at Valdemars Castle in Denmark.